SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Integration_test_guide.md

 To obtain it, I artificially decreased the limit of (resident size) memory for the test to about 210 MB.

-{#Running-the-integration-test-with-the-Continuous-Integration-system}

-Running the integration test with the Continuous Integration system(#Running-the-integration-test-with-the-Continuous-Integration-system) {#running-the-integration-test-with-the-continuous-integration-system .count}
+Running the integration test with the Continuous Integration system(#Running-the-integration-test-with-the-Continuous-Integration-system)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 There are mainly three ways to run an integration test: